 On April 16, 2015, the New York City Council passed the “Stop Credit Discrimination in Employment Act” which would amend the New York City Human Rights Law to prohibit employers from requesting or using an individual’s consumer credit history in making hiring and employment decisions.
 The prohibition applies to all employment decisions, including those with respect to hiring; compensation; and terms, conditions, and privileges of employment.

-Unlike recent “ban-the-box” proposed legislation, which generally restricts the consideration of an applicant’s criminal history until some point after the initial application process, the bill prohibits consideration of credit history at any point, both during and subsequent to the hiring process.
+Unlike recent proposed “Ban the Box” legislation, which generally restricts the consideration of an candidate’s criminal history until some point after the initial application process, the bill prohibits consideration of credit history at any point, both during and subsequent to the hiring process.

 The text of the bill can be found here.